netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 ## Error handling

 The NETCONF server SHOULD follow the "Processing Model for Working with Trace Context" as specified in {{W3C-Trace-Context}}.
+Based on this processing model, it is NOT RECOMMENDED to reject an RPC because of the trace context attribute values.

-If the server rejects the RPC because of the trace context extension value, the server MUST return an rpc-error with the following values:
+If the server still decides to reject the RPC because of the trace context attribute values, the server MUST return a NETCONF rpc-error with the following values:

       error-tag:      operation-failed
       error-type:     protocol